Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/port_number/index.md

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.

 * Shipping information.
-This is required when order includes physical items.
+Since port orders frequently require the delivery of a new device or SIM card, shipping information is usually required.
 Refer to the <a href="{{site.url}}/tutorials/addresses">Formatting an Address</a> page for steps how to assemble the shipping components that are required for your order.

 Here is an example of what the fully-assembled request body JSON might look like: